-Letter from the Principal on what learning looks like at Winstedt
+Letter from the Principal on what learning support looks like at Winstedt - The Winstedt Way

-Winstedt is a different kind of school.
+Winstedt is a different kind of an international school.
 To understand what we do here, you need to push aside your own personal memories or perceptions of how a school operates.
 Imagine a school that works for each and every child, as the unique individuals that they are.

 At Winstedt we tailor literally everything – class structure, lesson plans, homework packets, subject groupings, activities... - to your child.
 Not to the class, not to the grade level, but to each individual child.
-This can be difficult for new parents to conceptualise, so we would like to request that you take a minute to read through what this looks like and how it would impact your child.
+This personalisation can be difficult for new parents to conceptualise, so we would like to request that you take a minute to read through what this looks like and how it would impact your child.

 Winstedt was founded and purpose-built for students who think and learn differently.
 What exactly does that mean?
 Exactly what it says.
 Winstedt was set up for those who may not fit or be happy or be able to reach their full potential within a traditional school model.
 It is for students who are bright and capable but are more successful and more comfortable in an environment that is flexible and responsive to them, rather than one that forces them into a box.